varela-maria/varela-maria/README.md

 I firmly believe in the magic of experimentation, collaboration, and the perfect blend of data-driven insights with creative marketing strategies.
 Let's connect and explore the exciting world of growth together!

 In my GitHub profile, you'll discover very soon 🤞 curated lists and essential tools to foster your growth as a marketing professional, especially as a growth marketer.
 Dive into the wealth of resources available and explore the indispensable tools for your journey.
-These resources are carefully selected to empower you in your quest for marketing excellence.
+These resources are carefully selected to empower you in your SaaS marketing career.
 Feel free to contribute to my lists.
-Your knowledge will be highly valuable! 🤓
+Your knowledge will be highly valuable!

 👩‍💻 [Discover my Portfolio](https://varelamaria.webflow.io/) Curious to learn more?
 Dive into my portfolio to explore my latest work.